 #6: Mortise and Tenon Joint

-The mortise and tenon joint is a classic and considered among the most effective and durable types of wood joints.
+The mortise and tenon joint is a classic and considered among the most effective, durable, and strongest types of wood joints.
 It is considered one of the oldest joints known to man.
 This is the go-to joint when you need a strong, reliable, and elegant joint for wood assembly.

 It makes use of two pieces of wood that are connected at a right angle.
 It is one of the basic and easy-to-make techniques and can create one of the strongest types of holds for woodworking projects.